GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 gHacks were designed to be hosted as an in-person or virtual event.
 While most details of ***how*** to hack were covered earlier in this document, we wanted to share some tips and lessons learned for improving the virtual experience based on previous gHacks events that have been hosted.

 - Require attendees to keep an open mic and use cameras as often as possible.
 Noisy pets, kids, or spouses.
 It's all fine in the spirit of keeping remote attendees engaged and feeling as though they are together.
 Just remember to mute the toilet flushes!
-- If a coach observes an individual on mute for long periods of time or not speaking up as the squad hacks, the coach should reach out in a private chat to ask the person if they need help.
+- If a coach observes an individual on mute for long periods of time or not speaking up as the team hacks, the coach should reach out in a private chat to ask the person if they need help.
 The goal is to keep the person engaged in the hack and away from their email, phone, social media, etc.
 - If bandwidth is tight for an attendee, they can turn off their camera as well as the ***incoming*** video stream from other participants.
 - Coaches should never turn their cameras off so that attendees know they are available, especially during any lectures or re-caps
 - Stand-ups really need to be stand ups.
 Encourage attendees to take a break from their screen and headsets and walk around.
 Sitting at a desk for long periods is not healthy.